-Allergic Girl Shocked By Her Roommate Adopting Rabbit Without Consulting And By Other Roommates Taking Her Side
+Allergic Girl Shocked By Her Roommate Adopting Rabbit Without Consulting and By Other Roommates Taking Her Side

 Living with roommates can sometimes be a bit tricky.
-It's like trying to figure out how to get along with different people who have their habits and ways of doing things.
+It's like trying to figure out how to get along with different people who have their own habits and ways of doing things.

 Recently, OP's roommate adopted a rabbit without consulting the other roommates.
 This decision has left OP feeling annoyed and uncomfortable due to her allergies.